 Maybe you want to learn Japa meditation, so you set a goal to research possible teachers.
 Perhaps topics like the virtues of the spirit or spiritual gifts are of interest.
 Here, you make lists of potential sources.
 Finding your “personal truth” may be among the primary purposes of your practice.
 So, you research the viable ways you can reach this long-term goal.

 Use your intellect and intuition as your guides to design a unique spiritual path.
 Explore this opportunity we call life.
 It’s all about awakening and developing our potential.
-Be open to new ideas and happy accidents; expecting the unexpected is the explorer’s mindset.
+Be open to new ideas and happy accidents; expecting the unexpected and practicing without an agenda are the traits of a healthy spiritual explorer’s mindset.

 Consciousness Development Tools